techToy-Studio/symphoni-composer/docs/visual/1-visual-interface.md

 The visual interface is similar to the [map interface](/docs/map/map-interface), with some small tweaks.

 ### Resizable Timeline
-Visual track list can get long, so we made the visual timeline is vertically resizable.
+Visual track list can get long, so we made the visual timeline vertically resizable.
 Simply drag the top of the timeline to resize it.

 ![Resize Timeline](/img/resizetimeline.gif)

 ### Camera View
-In visuals you would want to view the environment at different angles.
+In visuals, you would want to view the environment from different angles.
 The Set View tool allows you to control the camera's angle.
-The _Show Gizmos_ button also gives you some helpful indicators to align elements.
+The _Show Gizmos_ button also gives you some helpful indicators to align visual objects.

 ![Set View](/img/setview.png)